Xata/mw-website-dev/content/articles/dropping_pelican.md

 # I Miss Simple Websites

-I rebuilt this website using a custom static site generator I wrote in Python.
-The whole thing is about 280 lines of code.
-No plugins, no themes, no config files.
-Just Python, Make, and Markdown.
+I ended up rebuilding this website to use a custom static site generator that I wrote in Python.
+The whole project ended up being about 280-300ish lines of code.
+Just pure Python, Make, and Markdown.

 ## Why?

-I originally built this site with [Pelican](https://getpelican.com/).
-Pelican is great.
-Very well-designed, actively maintained, and has a solid plugin ecosystem.
-If you're building a blog or a website, you should check it out.
+I originally built this website with [Pelican](https://getpelican.com/).
+At the time I was obsessed with using Python for everything.
+I wanted to avoid the popular static website generators and ended up finding Pelican.
+Pelican is great and actively maintained.

-But I kept thinking about geocities.
-Those janky personal homepages from the late 90s where you'd edit HTML in Notepad, upload it via FTP, and suddenly have a website.
-I really miss that directness.
+Do you remember those old geocities websites?
+Those super janky personal homepages from the late 90's where you'd edit HTML in Notepad (because you didn't know anything else existed)?
+I really miss having that directness.

-With Pelican, I had `pelicanconf.py`, `publishconf.py`, theme directories, and plugin folders.
-For a portfolio with maybe a dozen posts, it felt like overkill.
-I wanted something way way simpler.
+Anyway, with Pelican, I had to have `pelicanconf.py`, `publishconf.py`, theme directories, and plugin folders.
+For a portfolio website that sometimes sees a post, Pelican felt like complete overkill.
+I wanted to have something way simpler.

 ## Building My Own

-What does a static site generator actually need to do for a simple blog?
+I wanted my static website generator to do the following:

 1. Parse Markdown front matter
 2. Convert Markdown to HTML
 3. Inject content into a template
 4. Copy static files

-That's it.
 So I wrote `build.py`:

 ```python
 #!/usr/bin/env python3